-On the one hand she is an award-winning public relations consultant whose innovative, unique special events have enabled her to work with seven Presidents of the United States.
+Broadcast Pioneers member Sylvia Kauders successfully conducted two major careers simultaneously.
+On the one hand she was an award-winning public relations consultant whose innovative, unique special events have enabled her to work with seven Presidents of the United States.
 Her creative ideas carried out with little budget have dazzled the public and the press and enhanced the reputation of the City of Philadelphia.

-She also created Miss Liberty Belle, a competition open only to teachers of American history in the public, private or parochial school systems, who became hostess to the city’s celebration and whose activities also involved participation by the business community and the promotion of tourism.
+She also created Miss Liberty Belle, a competition open only to teachers of American history in the public, private or parochial school systems, who became hosts to the city’s celebration and whose activities also involved participation by the business community and the promotion of tourism.

 These projects won countless awards.
-Top honors went to the “Wednesday is for Women” program which won for the City of Philadelphia the silver Anvil, the Oscar of the public relations field.
+Top honors went to the “Wednesday is for Women” program which won for the City of Philadelphia the Silver Anvil, the Oscar of the public relations field.
 This was matched internationally with an award for the City of Philadelphia’s Sister City program with the city of Florence, Italy.

 When Sylvia Kauders left the city to form her own PR firm, she became a specialist in the health care field, developing unique programs for St. Christopher’s Hospital for Children, Hahnemann University Hospital, Graduate Hospital and the Betty Bacharach Rehabilitation Hospital in New Jersey.